See what compensation your airline must provide when your medium-haul flight is delayed

 Even if you are not eligible for compensation, your airline may still have to provide you with food, drinks and accommodation during any delay.

 If the cause of your delay gives you grounds for compensation, you can claim a lump sum depending on the length of the delay.

-The delay length is calculated using the time the flight arrives at its destination — not the departure time.
+The delay length is calculated using the time the flight arrives at its destination (this is based on the time at which at least one door of the aircraft is opened) - not the departure time

 If you think you have a right to compensation, you will need to lodge a claim with your airline.
 If they agree you should receive compensation, they will pay you.